amandalynnelliott/particle_tracking/readme.md

 ### 2. Clip the video to individual lofting events

 The scripts works best if only 20-30 frames are run at one time.
 The main directory for the video should contain the `video_info.txt` file.
 Cut the video to smaller clips and save them to separate folders in this main directory.
 There is a `video_goes_here` file where a video clip would go.
-(The video was too large to be uploaded to GitHub.)
+(Example videos are too large to be uploaded to GitHub.)

 **The following Steps (3-5) would need to be repeated for each of the individual video clips.**